sergejsha/tinymachine/README.md

 TinyMachine is fun to use [finit-state machine][1].
 It helps you to write compact and easy to read code when used in event based application design.
 No deep if-else or switch-case statements, no static state transition tables, no complex, hard to understand models.
 Just clearly structured state handling and transition logic.
+This is what TinyMachine is.

 # TinyMachine is
  - extra small (~ 5K jar)